Brussels Sprouts Bravas with Pine Nuts

 Serves 4 as a side.

-Brussels sprouts are bold enough to pair nicely with assertive flavor of a not-too-spicy bravas-style sauce.
+Brussels sprouts are bold enough to pair nicely with the assertive flavor of a not-too-spicy bravas-style sauce.

 1 pound Brussels sprouts, trimmed